-We generate revenues mainly from merchandise sales when we act as principal for the direct sales of brand products to end customers through our own internet platforms and at the clubhouses.
+Revenues are from merchandise sales when we act as principal for the direct sales of brand products to end customers through our own internet platforms and at the clubhouses.
 After-sales repair and maintenance services are bundled with sales of some of the brand products.
-In addition, standalone repair and maintenance services are offered and rendered to customers.

-With respect to merchandise revenue, we are considered as a principal for the following reasons: (i) we are the primary obligor and are responsible for the acceptability of the products and the fulfillment of the after-sales repair and maintenance services; (ii) we are responsible to compensate end customers if the products are counterfeit or defective goods; (iii) we are also responsible for the loyalty program benefits offered in conjunction with the merchandise sales to the buyers; (iv) we have latitude in establishing selling prices and selecting suppliers; (v) we assume credit risks on receivables from end customers; and (vi) we have legal ownership of the inventory and have significant inventory risks even for those inventory with payment deferred until the following month after the inventory is sold as we have physical loss risk after acceptance of all the goods purchased from suppliers.
+With respect to merchandise revenue, we consider ourselves as a principal for the following reasons: (i) we are the primary obligor and are responsible for the acceptability of the products and the fulfillment of the after-sales repair and maintenance services; (ii) we are responsible to compensate end customers if the products are counterfeit or defective goods; (iii) we are also responsible for the loyalty program benefits offered in conjunction with the merchandise sales to the buyers; (iv) we have latitude in establishing selling prices and selecting suppliers; (v) we assume credit risks on receivables from end customers; and (vi) we have legal ownership of the inventory and have significant inventory risks even for those inventory with payment deferred until the following month after the inventory is sold as we have physical loss risk after acceptance of all the goods purchased from suppliers.
+All products for merchandise sales are required to go through our warehouses for a quality and authentication check before they are shipped to our customers with packaging material branded Secoo logo and our customer statement.
 Accordingly, we consider ourselves as the principal in the arrangement with the customers and record revenue earned from merchandise sales and the after-sales service on a gross basis.

 With respect to proceeds from merchandise sales, before determining the timing of revenue recognition we allocate proceeds from merchandise sales among sales of the products, the after-sale repair and maintenance service and customer loyalty program benefits based on vendor-specific objective evidence of the deliverables by adopting the guidance on ASC 605-25, Revenue Recognition-Multiple-Element Arrangements.
 Proceeds allocated to sales of goods are recognized as merchandise sales upon acceptance of delivery of products by buyers.
 Proceeds allocated to repair and maintenance services are recognized as service revenue ratably over the after-sales repair and maintenance service period.
-Proceeds allocated to customer loyalty program benefits are recorded as deferred revenues.
+Proceeds allocated to customer loyalty program benefits are recorded as deferred revenues and as merchandise sales revenues when customer applies loyalty program benefits to pay the price of a product purchased.